SumoLogic/sumologic-documentation/docs/send-data/sources/hosted-collectors/amazon-web-services/collection-aws-govcloud.md

 ---
 id: collection-aws-govcloud
+title: Collection from AWS GovCloud
 ---

-# Collection from AWS GovCloud

 AWS GovCloud regions are specific regions authorized to a FedRAMP-High baseline.
 This region is where users with strict compliance requirements may operate in adherence with ITAR, FedRAMP, and DoD requirements.
 See [AWS GovCloud](https://aws.amazon.com/govcloud-us/?whats-new-ess.sort-by=item.additionalFields.postDateTime&whats-new-ess.sort-order=desc) for more information.